cat-home-experts/gabibbo97-helm-charts/README.md

 helm delete my-<chart-name>
 ```

-> Following this [deprecation notice](https://github.blog/changelog/2021-01-29-github-pages-will-stop-redirecting-pages-sites-from-github-com-after-april-15-2021/)), the gabibbo97's charts are moved under our org in this repo.
+> Following this [deprecation notice](https://github.blog/changelog/2021-01-29-github-pages-will-stop-redirecting-pages-sites-from-github-com-after-april-15-2021/), the gabibbo97's charts are moved under our org for rollback purpose on the data.cathex.io K8S cluster.

 ## Repository contents